mgaldino/mgaldino.github.io/index.md

 ---
 layout: home
-title: "Manoel Galdino's academic Website"
+title: "Manoel Galdino"
 ---
-This is my homepage.
+Associate Professor of Political Science at University of São Paulo.
 Here you can find links to my research, teaching materials, and public writing.

 - [Research](research/)
 - [Teaching](teaching/)